-Being In The Room 2/2
+Being In The Room: Part 2

 A few of my readers have contacted me off-blog with questions.
 This second post is meant to address those questions and focus on the area of support and maintaining a positive outlook when you are in the room with a person that is stuck in the tube of depression.
-This is long, but worth it.
-(In my humble opinion.)
+This is long, but worth it (in my humble opinion).

 One of the issues with depression is that there are many who distance themselves and few who are courageous enough to enter into a support role.
 This can be a really dark, lonely place to be in with someone.
 Depending on the variety of depression that is being dealt with, there can be many dynamics occurring.

-Here are some suggestions.
+Here are some suggestions:

 Be a friend.
 You can’t fix it or make it better.
 You CAN urge them to take steps to get help.
 Know that this is easier said than done.

 Above all else, you are a friend first.
-Your love and caring for this person is far more important than anything else and they need to know that: no exceptions.
-However this doesn’t mean that you fail to set boundaries with them.
+Your love and caring for this person is far more important than anything else, and they need to know that—no exceptions.
+However, this doesn’t mean that you fail to set boundaries with them.

 The person with depression might behave in an aggressive manner that shuts you out because they are fighting to protect their dignity, their space, their denial, or their uncertainty about what they are witnessing within themselves.
-And this is just a fraction of what might be going on in their head!
+(And this is just a fraction of what might be going on in their head!)

 YOU have to decide if you care enough to push through the facade.
-Sometimes you act out of love and you find that it is more than you bargained for.
+Sometimes you act out of love, and you find that it is more than you bargained for.
 Once you are in that room, leaving can do a great deal of damage, so hang in and learn how to be a good friend.

-Recognize that the depression will most likely speak louder than your family member, or friend.
+Recognize that the depression will most likely speak louder than your family member or friend.

 Remember the laundry pile?
-You are dealing with somebody who has switched off logic.
+You are dealing with somebody who has switched-off logic.
 While their brain might tell them on some level that something is not right, they may not be in a position to make the connection.

 Something called “psychomotor retardation” is occurring in their body.
-This means that physically and mentally processes slow down.
+This means that physically and mentally, processes slow down.
 They can’t think at a normal rate.
 Movement may also be impaired.

 At first they may not have the energy to think about the answers, but as you persist, over time they will open up.
 They might not believe that you are taking a genuine interest in them and might push you away: Stand firm.
 You are doing a great thing, but remember their brain is processing inaccurate information.
 Reassure them that they are worth your time and that you really are there because you care about them.

-Once you break through and establish some trust in this area things will change.
-You’ll know this because they might call you and tell you they are having a bad day or that they need a walking companion.
+Once you break through and establish some trust in this area, things will change.
+You’ll know this because they might call you and tell you they are having a bad day, or that they need a walking companion.
 It could be anything.
 They might admit to some of the chores that they really struggle with.
 Offer to help out and follow through.

-Sitting in the room.
+Sitting in the Room

-You are now with them, they know you care and they are willing to accept your support.
+You are now with them; they know you care and they are willing to accept your support.
 How do you keep yourself healthy?

 Reward yourself!!
 Dig into your movie stash and watch a favorite film.
 Read a book or article.
 Pursue your hobby.
 Do anything that lifts your spirits under normal circumstances.